hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-reviewing-of-computer-vision-papers.md

 - Empathy: Respect the work, proper, ideally encouraging language

 Conrad Schindler:
-- Novelty: remember that new ideas are **rare**, a better question is "would this be of interest to the people attending the conference/reading the journal"
+- Novelty: remember that new ideas are **rare**, better questions are "would this be of interest to the people attending the conference/reading the journal", "Does the work contribute to advancing the domain"

 </details>